2009 Detroit Tigers season

 The 2009 Detroit Tigers season was the team's 109th season.
 The Tigers' new slogan for 2009 was "Always a Tiger."
 It replaced the 2006–2008 slogan "Who's Your Tiger?"

-The Tigers ended the season on October 6 with a 6–5 loss in 12 innings to the Minnesota Twins in the tie-breaker game to win the AL Central.
+The Tigers ended the season on October 6 with a 6–5 loss in 12 innings to the Minnesota Twins in the tie-breaker game to win the American League Central.
 The Tigers spent 146 days in first place and became the first team in Major League history to lose a three-game lead with four games left to play.